jihoonakang/pyBaram_xccels/doc/src/developer_guide.rst

 Vertex
 *******
-``vertex`` object generates kernel looping over vertex.
-The class hierarchy can be depicted as below.
+The ``vertex`` object generates kernel looping over vertex.
+The class hierarchy can be depicted as follows:

 .. inheritance-diagram:: pybaram.solvers.baseadvec.vertex
     :parts: 1